uber/tchannel/docs/hyperbahn.md

 that you use the hyperbahn client.

-The hyperbahn client makes it easy to make requests to any service that hyperbahn knows about and makes it easy to register your service with hyperbahn.
+The hyperbahn client makes it easy to make requests to any service that hyperbahn knows about and makes it easy to advertise your service with hyperbahn.

 The hyperbahn client has a few important methods

- - `hyperbahnClient.register();`
+ - `hyperbahnClient.advertise();`
  - `hyperbahnClient.getClientChannel({ serviceName: '...' });`

 ## Stability: stable